ag16251/MilliQan/README.md

 "background_fit" - plots a scaled 'height' graph of the background noise from Run 1345 against the Physics runs (or run 843).
 Hashed parts include a power law fit to the background part, can easily change to plot nPE but will need to change to alternative histogram binning option.

+"background_fit_total" _ same as above but adds up each individual channel to find total background.
+Currently set to plot nPE.

 "bar_coincidence_rates" - includes 3 options.
 Currently set to zoom in on the x values 0-200
 1. to plot the rates (integrates 'max-height' graph) in each channel
 2. to plot predicted coincidence rates in each channel, takes two rate (in Hz) vs threshold histograms, multiplies them together, and then scales by 1280x10-9 s.
 The result is a plot of coincidence rate (Hz) vs threshold for those two channels.